 At USL-B, she works as a Research Officer and Research Assistant for CReSPo (Centre of Research in Political Science and the Institute of European Studies) at the Module EU Environmental Policies & Law (POLLEN), under the supervision of Amandine Orsini.
 She also teaches the training session “How to write a Policy Brief”.
 She has also worked as the coordinator of the 9th edition of the EU Business Law & WTO Practice Summer School for IES in 2019.

-Prior to to joining the IES, she has worked as a Research Officer and Research assistant in Greece and Norway and is the co-creator of a business plan for sustainable solutions to address Climate Change, by designing rainwater drainage systems for refugee camps, in collaboration with Climate-KIC.
+Prior to to joining the IES and CReSPo USL-B she has worked as a Research Officer in Greece and Norway and is the co-creator of a business plan for sustainable solutions to address Climate Change, by designing a rainwater drainage system for refugee camps, in collaboration with Climate-KIC.